Hiking and exploring Glacier and Waterton National Parks

 |If you have questions about this journey or would like to receive a detailed trip brochure, call 800-445-2995 or click here.|

 |*Price varies depending upon departure's group size.|

-Day 4 (Waterton and Island Lake Lodge) After a nice morning hike, we set out north through Pincher Creek and west to Crowsnest Pass.
+Day 4 (Waterton and Island Lake Lodge) From every angle of our travels, we see majestic towering cliffs, unusual geological formations, beautiful waterfalls, and snow-clad mountain peaks as we scan the hillsides for bear, moose, bighorn sheep, and mountain goats.
+Our guide selects a hike based on the interests of the group, then we head north through Pincher Creek and west to Crowsnest Pass.
 At the town of Frank, we stop to visit the site of a devastating rockslide that thundered down over the town in 1903.
 The surreal landscape is a testament to the ultimate authority of nature and the reality of frontier life in the mountains.
-Later this afternoon we arrive in the beautiful Elk Valley.
-Our luxury backcountry lodge is in a secluded and pristine wilderness setting with a world of nature at our fingertips.
+Later this afternoon we arrive in the beautiful Elk Valley, surrounded by rugged, forested mountains.
+Our luxury backcountry lodge is near the fun little town of Fernie, in a secluded and pristine wilderness setting with a world of nature at our doorstep.

-Day 5 (Island Lake Lodge) Accommodating only 32 guests, Island Lake Lodge is a private enclave surrounded by 7,000 acres of Canadian wilderness.
+Day 5 (Island Lake Lodge) Island Lake Lodge is a private enclave surrounded by 7,000 acres of Canadian wilderness.
 Hiking is right out the door, and today you’ll have guided options ranging from a one-hour walk in old-growth forest to a full-day hike to a mountain peak.
 Fly-fishing on the Elk River is also an optional activity for the day (for additional cost).